Aland, Karnataka

-Aland is a city and taluka in Kalaburagi district in the state of Karnataka, India.
+Aland or Ālanda is a city and taluka in Kalaburagi district in the state of Karnataka, India.
 It is the headquarters of Aland Taluka.
 Aland was formed in 1952 as a town municipal council.
 It is 683 km from the state capital Bengaluru, and 43 km from district headquarters Kalaburagi.
 It shares a border with Maharashtra state and is also 85 km from Sholapur.